 9. Capture the beauty of St. Joseph’s Church

-I’m not sure why this church doesn’t feature much on lists of things to see in Krakow, because it’s an absolute feast of Baroque architecture.
+I’m not sure why this church doesn’t feature much on lists of things to see in Krakow.
+It’s an absolute feast of Baroque architecture.
+I absolutely love it.

 Its ornate decorations, stained glass windows, red brickwork, exquisite detailing, and lofty spires really make it sing and stand out within the Podgórze district, and the city at large.

-It’s located south of the river, so make sure you cross over from Kazimierz to Podgórze using the Bernatek Footbridge which is an attraction in itself (see below).
+The church is located south of the river.
+Make sure you cross over from Kazimierz to Podgórze using the Bernatek Footbridge which is an attraction in itself (see below).

 10. Admire the views and sculptures from Bernatek Footbridge